-In this article, we will briefly discuss step by step construction procedure of house.
+In this article, we will briefly discuss step by step construction procedure of a house.
 The requirement of each project is different; therefore, we shall establish the general concepts of residential house construction that can be implemented in a more or less similar fashion.

 Every project goes through five stages, i.e., initiation, planning, execution, monitoring-controlling, and closing.
 The construction project of a house also goes through the same five stages.

 The five stages of a construction project are categorized under three heads, i.e., pre-construction, construction, and post-construction.
-The pre-construction stage involves the conceptualization, designing, planning, contractor finalization, financing, etc.
+The pre-construction stage involves conceptualization, designing, planning, contractor finalization, financing, etc.

 Construction Procedure Of House